bitnami/charts/bitnami/kubeapps/README.md

 # Kubeapps packaged by Bitnami

-Kubeapps is an in-cluster web-based application that enables users with a one-time installation to deploy, manage, and upgrade applications on a Kubernetes cluster.
+Kubeapps is an in-cluster web-based UI for deploying and managing applications on Kubernetes clusters.

 [Overview of Kubeapps](https://kubeapps.com)